Something broke between February and August 2025, and I have receipts.

 Generate options with AI.
 Then apply human judgment, refinement, and decision-making.
 The goal is to use AI efficiency while maintaining human creative direction.

-Think of AI as a junior designer who works fast but needs significant art direction.
-Not as a replacement for your design thinking.
+I treat AI like a junior designer who works fast but needs significant art direction.
+Not as a replacement for product design thinking.

 2. Verify Everything Against Reality